sstaehli/EPeverTracerMonitoring/README.md

 Python modules
 --------------
-Install minimalmodbus first:
+Install python modules first:
-`pip3 install minimalmodbus`
+`pip3 install minimalmodbus influxdb configparser`

-ToDO

 Logging scripts
 ---------------
 logtracer.py - this is the main python program collecting the data from Tracer devices.
-Could be executed from CRON. ** Do not execute in interval less then 1 minute
+Could be executed from CRON. **Do not execute in interval less then 1 minute**

 The program require two parameter in different combinations: